Florida Hurricane Season 2026 Explained: A Practical Guide for Residents

 Most people picture a hurricane as a wind event.
 Roof damage, downed trees, shattered windows.
 And yes, wind is destructive.
 But the number one killer in a hurricane is almost always storm surge — and far too few residents truly understand what it is.

 Storm surge is the wall of ocean water that a hurricane literally shoves ahead of itself onto land.
 It's not rain.
 It's not flooding from rivers.
-It's the Gulf of Mexico or Atlantic Ocean rising up and moving inland, rapidly, with almost no warning once a storm makes landfall.
+It's the Gulf of America or Atlantic Ocean rising up and moving inland, rapidly, with almost no warning once a storm makes landfall.

 Here's the part that surprises people: a storm's category number is based on wind speed only.
 A Category 1 hurricane with a large wind field, moving slowly, and hitting a coastline at just the right angle can produce a surge equal to or greater than a faster, smaller Category 3.
 Category number ≠ surge danger.